Udon Thani - Things to Do in Udon Thani in September

 Advantages

-• Hotel rates in central Udon are 30-40% below peak season - you'll find mid-range places near UD Town for a fraction of December prices
+• + Hotel rates drop 30-40% from peak season - you'll find good rooms in central Udon Thani for a fraction of December prices, often with breakfast thrown in

 Considerations